Idée Fixe (album)

-Idée Fixe is an album by Czesław Niemen's band Aerolit released in 1978 on two long play and one extended play discs.
-It was remastered in 2003 as a two CD album.
+Idée Fixe is an album by Czesław Niemen with his accompanying band Aerolit.
+It was released in 1978 on two long play and one extended play discs, then digitally remastered and reissued in 2003 on two CDs, and again in 2023 as a double-Hybrid SACD album.

-The two long play discs are highly conceptual and deal with Cyprian Kamil Norwid's poems, philosophy, and worldview.
-The extended play disc contains fragments of the score for Juliusz Słowacki's Sen srebrny Salomei.
+The music of the main two LP discs is highly conceptual and deal with Cyprian Kamil Norwid's poems, philosophy, and worldview.
+The EP disc contains fragments of the score for Juliusz Słowacki's Sen srebrny Salomei.
+The inner part of the sleeve contains a reproduction of a painting Ode to Venus by Czesław Niemen.
+The four-page booklet has the songs' titles and the lyrics printed in Polish and English, as well as a quote by T. S. Elliot serving as a motto.